PopovEvgeniy/swfknife/readme.txt

 Description and usage

 This program let you extract an Adobe flash movie from a stand-alone self-played movie.
-Self-played movie is an executable file: it combinate built-in player and the Flash movie in one file.
+Self-played movie is an executable file: it combines the built-in player and the Flash movie in one file.
 This program takes target file name as command line argument.

 Exit codes